Where to Start

 Take a bit of time to research all the companies that cover the area you are interested in.
 See what type of people they are looking for and if they are recruiting.

-- The E4S website holds a variety of recruiters looking for students to fill part time and holiday jobs.
-Take a look at www.e4s.co.uk to get a feel for the companies and the options available.
+- The E4S website holds a variety of recruiters looking for students to fill part time and holiday jobs. www.e4s.co.uk

 - The classified section of the local papers.